alfaaarex/awesome-tweaks/README.md

 **Supported Platforms:** Windows

-**Description** Rainmeter allows you to display customizable skins on your desktop, from hardware usage meters to fully functional audio visualizers.
+**Description:** Rainmeter allows you to display customizable skins on your desktop, from hardware usage meters to fully functional audio visualizers.

 **Installation:** Download it [here](https://rainmeter.net)